2026 Topic: ‘Identity, Assimilation and Survival: Street food as a Lens to Migration’

 The Indian Culinary Agenda invites any Indian national with an interest in the food history of the Indian Subcontinent to submit a paper for consideration.
-The topic of the ICA Writing Prize 2025 is ‘Rivers of Milk’ – Significance of milk and dairy in Indian food culture
+The topic of the ICA Writing Prize 2026 is ‘Identity, Assimilation and Survival : Street food as a Lens to Migration’.

 ABOUT THE THEME

-We encourage writers to build the paper around the topic’s relationship with food and cookery while prosecuting the topic from a wide array of disciplines and perspectives, ranging from art and the humanities to the social sciences, to the realms of the policy-maker and, especially, the practitioner in the kitchen.
+We encourage writers to think about and prosecute the topic from a wide array of disciplines and perspectives, ranging from art and the humanities, to the social sciences, to the realms of the policy-maker and, especially, the practitioner in the street kitchens.
+We, however, would like you to build the paper around the topic’s interaction with food and cookery vis-à-vis other factors surrounding it.

 All persons, above the age of 18, and holding Indian citizenship (resident in India or abroad) are eligible to submit.
 As we are trying to provide a platform for emerging voices and writers, authors who have previously published a book(s) need not apply.
 Those with published academic, semi-academic and/or media work are eligible for entry.

-Your paper proposal should be submitted via the form (link).
+Your paper proposal should be submitted to connect@indianculinaryagenda.org.
 The proposal should be between 500-750 words and needs to –

 We will accept one submission per author.